gpad/bar-sport/README.md

 Execute `npm install` to install all the packages required by webpack and react.

-To watch the modify of js for recompile with webpack I use this bash snippet: `while :; do  inotifywait -r client/ && webpack; done`.
+To watch the modify of js for recompile with webpack run `webpack --progress --colors --watch`